 Methods for vaccinating a child from poliomyelitis

-• oral poliomyelitis vaccine, or OPV - drops;
+• Oral polio vaccine, or OPV - drops;

 Each method has its own side effects.
-In OPV, in one of 2.5 million cases, the child is infected with polio.
+With OPV, one in 2.5 million children will become infected with polio.

 • a local reaction to the injection,